-As reported in the 2003 Tennessee Bureau of Investigation's 2003 Crime On Campus Report published pursuant to the enactment of the "College and University Security Information Act of 1989" (Public Chapter No. 317).
+As reported in the 2004 Tennessee Bureau of Investigation's Crime On Campus Report published pursuant to the enactment of the "College and University Security Information Act of 1989" (Public Chapter No. 317).
+An institutional crime log is available for public viewing in the receptionist area.